-Health insurance is a predictor of access to health care services and overall population health.
+Health insurance is a significant predictor of access to healthcare services and overall population health.
 While some interview and focus group participants stated that community members have access to health insurance, others noted substantial gaps.
 For example, focus group participants from low-income areas reported frustration regarding this lack of health insurance.
-As one member of a focus group shared, "You work 30 plus years and retire, now you have no insurance; they know you don't have insurance and a whistle goes off...
+As one member of a focus group shared, "You work 30+ years and retire, now you have no insurance; they know you don't have insurance and a whistle goes off...
 After taking care of people all your life, you struggle."
 Others reported that despite the Affordable Care Act (ACA), the number of uninsured in the region was high.
-One reason for this, according to respondents, is that Texas has not adopted Medicaid expansion, which leaves a large number of working poor uninsured and undocumented immigrants with no access to health insurance.
+One reason for this, according to respondents, is that Texas has not adopted Medicaid expansion, which leaves a large number of working poor uninsured.
 Additionally, respondents reported that the cost of insurance is too high for some to afford.
 Lack of insurance and underinsurance has a substantial negative impact on health, according to informants, because people will not seek preventative care.
 As one interviewee shared, "When people are uninsured, people are less likely to be proactive about health."

 Another challenge cited by informants has been patients' lack of understanding about what is covered by different insurance products and navigating their health insurance.
 Residents in focus groups expressed frustration when trying to understand co-pays and deductibles, in and out of network providers, services covered, and billing statements.
-This is especially challenging, respondents reported, for those who do not speak English or who have lower literacy levels as well as those who have never had insurance coverage.
+This is especially challenging, respondents reported, for those who don't speak English, new immigrants, or those who have lower literacy levels as well as those who have never had insurance coverage and are inexperienced in how insurance works and how to effectively utilize it.
 They stressed the importance of persistence, and a need to be proactive.
-As one focus group member summed up, "[Insurance is very hard to understand] There are so many places and points of the process where it can go wrong."